LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

 </script>
 ```

-## Optional features
+## Optional features : isAutoCollect : auto collection feature.
- * When you finished by the step2 that you can collect event data of user by automatically.
+ * When you finished by the step2 that you can collect event data of user by automatically per 15 second.
- * But Anything request to server, then The event data of user can't collect, so provided auto collection feature.
+ * But if it feel uncomfortable, that it can provide collect event data only once when something request to server (submit or ajax).

 ## isAutoCollect : auto collection feature.
 * javascript